palomaresendiz/TCP-Client-Server-Student-Database/README.md

 Screenshots Here

-## Installation and Setup Instructions
+## Setup and Execution Instructions

 ####

 Clone down this repository.
-You will need a network host.
-I am using 'zeus.cs.txstate.edu' and 'eros.cs.txstate.edu' in this example
+This program can be run completely in the CLI using a network host.
+I am using `eros.cs.txstate.edu` in this example.

-Verify Flutter is Ready:

-`flutter doctor`

-Open Simulator:

-`open -a simulator`

-To Start Project:

-`flutter run`
+Compile the client file:

+`$gcc -o c client_tcp_project1.c`

+Compile the server file:

+`$gcc -o s server_tcp_project1.c`

+Run the server file first:

+`$./s 12000`

+Run the client file second:

+`$./c eros.cs.txstate.edu 12000`

 ## Reflection

 ####

-This was a 2-week long personal project aimed to familiarize myself with building mobile apps.
-I was inspired to create this timer app because the functionality is something I wanted to use in my daily life.
-Project goals included becoming skilled at using the Flutter framework and learning a new programming language, Dart.

-One of the main obstacles I ran into was adding sound.
-The current audio plugin, audioplayers, had some bugs that weren't allowing me to play sound effects.
-Ultimately, I had to upgrade the plugin to audioplayers 5.2.1 to get the sound to work.
-I learned to inspect and configure the pubspec.yaml because of this hurdle.

-I chose to work with the open source framework, Flutter because it is growing in popularity and I wanted to challenge myself by developing my app in Dart, a language I hadn't used before.
-I gained experience in setting up an SDK, configuring plugins and designing pages for a mobile app.
+Reflection here of what I learned